KhubiThakkar/Periodic-Table/7_Other/README.md

 # other

-* Add any other folders or files which are created for the project
+* All the high level requirements' output test files, done by the tester.